liefery-it-legacy/blog/_posts/2018-02-08-we-want-to-be-your-rgsoc-coaching-company.md

 _**Adam: That’s so awesome :) Stories like that are what motivates people to contribute to the Rails Girls Summer of Code initiative.
 And how about a coaching company?
 What are the most important things that it has to provide so that participants can be productive and learn a lot?**_

 **Tam:** We were lucky enough to have an incredible coaching company in Absolventa, and my RGSoC partner and I sat together with the dev team.
 Technically we had two coaches, but the whole team was there for us and we could go to any of them at any time if we had questions.
 This was key.
 As a beginner it's easy to go down the wrong path for hours on end, and it's so helpful when there's someone beside you to pull you back from that.
-Absolventa also included us in their normal everyday dev activities like their stand up and we had weekly planning meetings.
+Absolventa also included us in their normal everyday dev activities like their stand up and we had planning meetings.
 I'd never experienced anything like this before, so it was an easy and comfortable introduction to an entirely different world.
 Our coaches were also infinitely patient and never made us feel like we were wasting their time or asking stupid questions.

 _**Adam: Do you think that we can provide a similar environment at Liefery?**_

 **Tam:** Definitely!
-We're in a really unique position in that we have a LOT of developers who have experience coaching at RG workshops.
+We're in a really unique position in that we have a LOT of developers who have experience coaching at Rails Girls workshops.
 Plus, a handful of us have volunteered for RGSoC in one way or another (we have ex supervisors, organizers, coaches, students, and mentors!), so we have a pretty good grasp of what's needed and what we can bring to the table.
 We also have a great atmosphere here.
 We're a very supportive group, and we stress knowledge sharing and helping one another.
 In my experience, this is exactly what a RGSoC team needs, and we already practice these values, so it's pretty perfect.
 Now we just need a team!

 _**Adam: Thanks a lot for the interview!**_